 - Where To Find College Scholarships

-Look At Your Own Accounts
+Look At Your Accounts

 Take an honest look at what you can afford to pay for and how much monetary help you can provide.
-If you have other children in the house, or if you foresee the need to assist your own parents as they age, you should strongly consider and account for these forthcoming expenses.
+If you have other children in the house, or if you foresee the need to assist your parents as they age, you should strongly consider and account for these future expenses.

 Be Transparent about Support

 Once you’ve decided what you want to do financially for your student, tell them!
 Too often, parents don’t communicate with their children about finances.
-While this is often not intentional, it can be harmful to the their ability to maintain their own finances.
+While this is often not intentional, it can be harmful to their ability to maintain their finances.

 Caught up in the novelty of their newfound independence, a student might try to justify purchasing an $80 team jersey instead of allotting their funds for unforeseen expenses like gas money or fees for extracurricular clubs or groups.

 Clarify what you will pay for long before school begins.
-This way, your student can begin making their own, independent choices about saving or spending their money.
+This way, your student can start making their own, independent choices about saving or spending their money.
 The summer before freshman year is a great time to begin putting together a budget.
 Establish a budget with your student and remember they’ve likely never done this before.

 CommunityAmerica offers a budgeting program called Finance Works, but there are other programs out there like You Need A Budget or Mint that make creating a budget simple.
 These digital programs also allow you to monitor your funds, and your student’s, easily.